FabianLugo/landing-page/README.md

 The main goal of this project is to put in to practice flexbox layout system, html, css and git commits.

-It contains three sections and a footer, it relates to an online store.
+It contains three sections and a footer, the original content relates to an online store, notes from "Think like a monk" book by Jay Shetty have been written instead.

 This project is possible thanks to "The Odin Project", it is an exercise part of the Foundations course.